dancojocaru2000/PtrClass/README.md

 }
 ```

-This is not helped by the addition to C++ of references:
+This is not helped by the addition of references to C++:

 ```cpp